Award Guidelines

 • Material donated by an industrial partner

-• Analysis services provided by an external academic collaborator
+• Analysis services provided by an external partner

-• Time spent on the project by collaborators in the public or private sector
+• Time spent on the project by partner in the public or private sector

 • Course release provided by the institution

-• Vendor discounts (e.g., on equipment, on bulk purchases, etc.)
+• Vendor discounts (e.g., equipment, wholesale purchases, etc.)

 The following may not be claimed as an in-kind contribution: